Hardstylist/srd/srd_tools-24.100.3/example-cryptex/Readme.md

 This Issue of: "can't build IOKitKeysPrivate.h" continues to cause Build Pipeline Issues for SRDC, see URL https://github.com/apple/security-research-device/issues/59

 ### Background | make clean | can't build IOKitKeysPrivate.h
-With Security Research Tools (SRT) 20C80, the file name extension is .cxbd.
+The Build Pipeline will Download multiple Source Packages, that may not always be handled by GateKeeper, CoreTrust or AMFI as expected.
+And, with Security Research Tools (SRT) 20C80, the file name extension is .cxbd.
 Running make clean would do the right thing.

-With later Releases of SRT, as shown in the Makefile, the file extension is .cxbd.signed
+With later Releases of SRT, as shown in the Makefile, the file extension is .cxbd.signed.
 The Issue is Summarized in PR42 at URL https://github.com/apple/security-research-device/pull/42

 The action of:
 ```